More taubronar: Drummers, dance, and acrobats

 On 6 March 1497, a "tawbronar" played at Stirling Castle with a "spelare".
 A "spelare" was an acrobat, performing some kind of physical theatre.
 The accounts mention somersaults and work on the "cord" or tightrope.
 In March 1497, Ansle the taubronar was given an Easter reward payment, and two "tawbronaris" Guilliame and Pais were given their reward payment jointly with a "spelare".
 Pais also performed with a fiddler called Bennet.

 A group of Italian acrobats was mentioned in July 1502, when James IV gave 42 shillings to Peter de Luca, "the spelaris master".
 Peter and Francis de Luca, the "spelar boy", had a pension of 20 French crowns.
 They may have been Italians from Lucca.
 Francis was given the pension money at Stirling Castle on 22 April 1502 and gave another performance at Stirling on 14 June.
 He performed at Perth in June 1503 and in August 1503 when Margaret Tudor arrived in Edinburgh.
 Drummers, "tabretts", played merrily at Margaret Tudor's Royal Entry to Edinburgh, and the "young Italian" acrobat performed on the day after the wedding on the tightrope in the courtyard of Holyrood Palace.
 An English "spelar" who accompanied Margaret to Scotland and turned somersaults was given 5 crowns when he left in August.
 The Italians also moved on, one of the acrobats was given 20 crowns when he left the court in April 1502, and another, presumably Francis de Luca, departed with £13 Scots on 24 August 1503.

+Acrobats at the English court at this time, entertaining Henry VII, included the tumbers Vonecorps and the Little Maiden, who performed on New Year's Day 1504.
+Wages for a drummer of African origin, John Blanke, were recorded in the Tudor accounts and he was depicted in the 1511 Westminster Tournament Roll.